 In January 2020, Noo Raajje set off on an unprecedented expedition to study coral reef health, fish and benthic populations, and water quality across the atolls of the Maldives.
 Led by the Maldives Marine Research Institute, the Waitt Institute, and Scripps Institution of Oceanography, this expedition worked to better understand the health of the ocean environment across the archipelago.
 This data will inform a Marine Spatial Plan in the Maldives and help to make a longterm plan to protect the underwater life and resources upon which all Maldivians rely.

 Building upon the extensive research from the Government and the Maldives Marine Research Institute, this expedition surveyed 16 atolls over 26 days.
-2 more expeditions are planned for Spring 2021 to gather additional information in the Southern Atolls.

 16 ATOLLS SURVEYED

 274,004 INDIVIDUAL FISH COUNTED

 “From fisheries to tourism to our way of life, the ocean is a key part of each Maldivian.
 We are excited that this expedition will build upon existing research being done by the government to explore the sustainable use of the ocean.”